YolandaFYL/Kid-Centric-Recipe-Analysis/README.md

 For the new features, we one-hot encoded the boolean values in `'is_vegfruit'` to 0 and 1 values and included all numerical values.
 All features used in the baseline model remain the same.

 The metric we are using to evaluate our model is the F1 score, which balances precision and recall.
 For this model, **the F1 score is 0.9480**.
 We consider this to be an excellent model, with balanced precision (0.9477) and recall (0.9483) performance.
-This model not only improves the F1 score from 0.8733 to 0.9480, but also provides a comprehensive understanding of what makes a recipe kid-friendly, relating to our topic question and background information.
+This model not only improves the F1 score from 0.8733 to 0.9480 but also provides a comprehensive understanding of what makes a recipe kid-friendly, relating to our topic question and background information.
 The features used in the final model highlight the importance of offering a variety of balanced, low-effort, and low-risk recipes for kids.

 ---
 ## Fairness Analysis
 For the fairness analysis, we split the recipes into two groups: high sodium(PDV) and low sodium(PDV).
 Using the median of the `'sodium(PDV)'` column, we quantify sodium level < 15 as `low` and else being `high`.
-We choose to use the median of the column instead of the mean becuase we've previously seen that the sodium(PDV) data is significantly skew to the right with a few very large value which may result in a biased result.
+We choose to use the median of the column instead of the mean because we've previously seen that the sodium(PDV) data is significantly skewed to the right with a few very large values which may result in a biased result.

-We choose to evaluate the **accuracy parity** of the model since we believe it is more important for our classification model to have the same accuracy for recipes with high sodium level and recipes with low sodium level.
+We choose to evaluate the **accuracy parity** of the model since we believe it is more important for our classification model to have the same accuracy for recipes with high sodium levels and recipes with low sodium levels.
 In our model, although sodium(PDV) level is an important feature, it should not be the only decisive one among all features.
 For example, we might encounter recipes with pickled vegetables.
-Although its sodium(PDV) level might be extremingly high, considering its vegetable nature and the relatively little amount we take each time, we might not want to directly categorize this to be not kid-friendly.
-Therefore, we want to achieve the accuracy parity between high sodium(PDV) group and low sodium(PDV) group, choosing **accuracy** to be our evaluation metric.
+Although its sodium(PDV) level might be extremely high, considering its vegetable nature and the relatively small amount we take each time, we might not want to directly categorize this to be not kid-friendly.
+Therefore, we want to achieve the accuracy parity between the high sodium(PDV) group and the low sodium(PDV) group, choosing **accuracy** to be our evaluation metric.

 We run a **permutation test** to test whether this difference in accuracy is significant
-- **Null Hypothesis**: Our classifier's accuracy is the same for recipes with low sodium level and high sodium level, and any differences are due to chance.
+- **Null Hypothesis**: Our classifier's accuracy is the same for recipes with low sodium levels and high sodium levels, and any differences are due to chance.
-- **Alternative Hypothesis**: Our classifier's accuracy is not the same fot recipes with low and high sodium level.
+- **Alternative Hypothesis**: Our classifier's accuracy is not the same for recipes with low and high sodium levels.
 - **Test statistic**: Absolute difference in accuracy
 - **Significance level**: 0.05

-We first seperate the data points by split them into two groups (`'sodium(PDV)' == 'high'` and `'sodium(PDV)' == 'low'`) and store the result in a new column `'is_low'`.
-Based on this, we calculate our observed statistic by getting the absolute value between the difference in accuracy of our prediction of the `'sodium(PDV)' == 'high'` and the `'sodium(PDV)' == 'low'` group.
+We first separate the data points by splitting them into two groups (`'sodium(PDV)' == 'high'` and `'sodium(PDV)' == 'low'`) and store the result in a new column `'is_low'`.
+Based on this, we calculate our observed statistic by getting the absolute value between the difference in the accuracy of our prediction of the `'sodium(PDV)' == 'high'` and the `'sodium(PDV)' == 'low'` group.
 This value `obs` is equal to `0.008`.

 Then we shuffle the `'is_low'` column for 1000 repetitions, collect the mean differences, and calculate the p-value.
 Our `p-value` is equal to `0.001`

 <iframe src="assets/fairp.html" width="850" height="650" frameborder="0"></iframe>

-Our p-value (0.001) is less than our significant level 0.05.
+Our p-value (0.001) is less than our significant level of 0.05.
 We **reject** the null hypothesis.
 It seems that the difference in accuracy across the two groups **is significant**.
-Thus, out classifier likely does not achieve accuracy parity, and we might need more further work to address it.
+Thus, our classifier likely does not achieve accuracy parity, and we might need further work to address it.

----